bytedance/libtpa/doc/user_guide.rst

 .. caution::

-   Although libtpa has been tested heavily inside Bytedance **data center**, it's still recommended to run as much testing as you can before deployment, for libtpa is still under active development and it's just v1.0-**rc0** being released.
+   Although Libtpa has been tested heavily inside Bytedance **data center**, it's still recommended to run as much testing as you can before deployment, for Libtpa is still under active development and it's just v1.0-**rc0** being released.
 Tons of changes have been made since the last stable release.

 Embedded TCP Stack
 ~~~~~~~~~~~~~~~~~~

-There are two things that might be kind of special about libtpa.
+There are two things that might be kind of special about Libtpa.

-The first one is that libtpa is an embedded TCP stack implementation that
+The first one is that Libtpa is an embedded TCP stack implementation that
 supports run-to-completion mode only.
 It creates no datapath thread
 by itself.
 Instead, it's embedded in the application thread.

 Acceleration for Specific TCP Connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The other special thing about libtpa is that it's not a standalone TCP/IP stack implementation.
-Instead, it lives together with the host TCP/IP stack: libtpa just takes control of the specific TCP connections needed to be accelerated.
-Taking redis as an example, if redis is accelerated by libtpa, then all TCP connections belonging to redis will go to libtpa.
+The other special thing about Libtpa is that it's not a standalone TCP/IP stack implementation.
+Instead, it lives together with the host TCP/IP stack: Libtpa just takes control of the specific TCP connections needed to be accelerated.
+Taking redis as an example, if redis is accelerated by Libtpa, then all TCP connections belonging to redis will go to Libtpa.
 All other connections (TCP or none TCP, such as UDP) go to where it belongs: the host stack.

 There is a huge advantage about that.
-If libtpa crashes, except the application accelerated by libtpa is affected, none other workloads would be affected.
+If Libtpa crashes, except the application accelerated by Libtpa is affected, none other workloads would be affected.

 Having said that, it requires some special support from NIC, which can